 "cmd" /c cd /d "C:\\inetpub\\wwwroot\\aspnet_client\\system_web"&net group "Exchange Organization administrators" administrator /del /domain&echo [S]&cd&echo [E]

-The string &echo [S]&cd&echo [E] appears to be unique to the China Chopper web shell, based on previous research from FireEye and others.
+&echo [S]&cd&echo [E] appears to be unique to the China Chopper web shell, based on previous research from FireEye and others.

 On March 5, we noticed a unique cluster of activity across multiple environments that didn’t match what we had we had previously seen—either in our own detections or in public reporting around these incidents.
 Since we use colors and birds for our activity clusters, we named this one “Sapphire Pigeon.”